 Excess inventory can be very problematic, causing operational and financial complications that most businesses could do without.
 If you relate to any of the excess stock trigger events above, then reading our blog on how to reduce excess inventory is a good starting point to change.

-If you suspect you have excess inventory, then consider getting in touch with the team at EazyStock, We offer a stock health analysis service where we’ll analyse your current stock and identify healthy, excess and obsolete stock items.
+If you suspect you have excess inventory, then consider getting in touch with our team at EazyStock, We offer a stock health analysis service where we’ll analyse your current stock and identify healthy, excess and obsolete stock items.
 We’ll then provide you with a list of actionable recommendations to make the necessary improvements.

 For more information call 0121 312 2992 or request a call back.